norahammenberg/MTB-API/README.md

 # MTB-API
-API created for a mobile application
+This API was created to be used in a mobile application during my studies at Univesity West.